 We analyzed more than 120 savings accounts available today.
 Our research focused on interest rates, fees, liquidity and more.
 The result was a list of the top-five high-yield savings accounts.
 Below are the winners.

 Most financial institutions that run physical branches offer dismal interest rates on their savings accounts.
 American Express is not one of them.
-The American Express Personal Savings account generates an APY of 1.90%.
-That rate demolishes the national average.
+Over the last year, the American Express Personal Savings account has offered APYs between 1.30% and 1.90%.
+These rates demolish the national average.
 Plus, Amex compounds interest daily and pays it monthly.
 The bank has no monthly fees or minimum balance requirements.
 And you can open an account with an amount of your choice.

 Barclays Online Savings Account

-The Online Savings Account by Barclays is very similar to its American Express counterpart.
-It earns a 1.90% APY.
+The Online Savings Account from Barclays is very similar to its American Express counterpart, as its APYs over the last year have fallen somewhere between 1.15% and 1.90%.
 It also requires no monthly fees or minimum opening balance.
 However, you can manage it only online and over the phone.
 So it may be a better option for the more tech-savvy.
 But American Express also has a highly rated mobile banking app.

 So it may just come down to preference.
 Both are solid options.